MazereAndreea/Deepfake-Video-Detection-using-GANs/README.md

 ## Steps for pulling the docker image
-Make sure you have docker installed on you machine before completing these steps.
+Make sure you have docker installed on your machine before completing these steps.
 Start docker and open cmd and enter these commands:
 ```bash
   docker login